KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** DarthParametric

-**Description:** At a certain part of the game, a doctor is treating Republic soldiers who were wounded nearby.
-By default, all these soldiers happen to look exactly the same—this mod varies their appearance to preserve realism.
+**Description:** By default, the Republic soldiers in Zelka Forn's clinic on Taris all have the exact same model.
+This mod varies their appearance to preserve realism.

 **Category & Tier:** Appearance Change / 3 - Suggested